amirshojay/music_player/README.md

 # Real-Time Music Player

 ## Project Description
 This repository contains the implementation of a real-time music player developed as part of a course on real-time systems.
-The project is designed to play the "Brother John" melody using a tone generator and a music player, and includes features for controlling the music playback via a CAN bus and a USER button on the MD407 board.
+The project is designed to play the "Brother John" melody using a tone generator and a music player.

 ## Features
 - **Tone Generator**: Generates tones based on a 12-tone equal-tempered scale.
 - **Music Player**: Controls the playback of the "Brother John" melody.
-- **CAN Bus Control**: Allows the music player to be controlled remotely via CAN bus messages.
-- **USER Button Control**: Enables dynamic control of key, tempo, and volume through the board's USER button.
+- **Dynamic Control**: Change key, tempo, and volume during playback.
-- **Blinking LED**: Indicates the current tempo with a blinking LED synchronized to the beat.

 ## System Design
 The system is designed using a combination of timing diagrams and access graphs to illustrate the interaction between the tone generator and the music player.
 The timing and access diagrams are included in this repository.